About Corlieu Falls and Red Rock Falls

 After a very short descent, the trail ultimately reached the brink of the Red Rock Falls.

-That was the path I took that ultimately yielded the frontal view of Red Rock Falls that you see in the photo immediately below.
+That was the path I took that ultimately yielded the frontal view of Red Rock Falls that you see in the photo immediately above.

 Because I had a late start to my hike, I actually saw bats zig-zagging their way around the falls in the low light.